wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/5-exercise-deploy-msix-app-attach.md

 ### Task 4: Test the MSIX app attach

-1. Open the remote desktop client and select **Subscribe**.
+1. From any computer opena browser and then open the remote desktop web client by using the following URL [https://rdweb.wvd.microsoft.com/arm/webclient/index.html](https://rdweb.wvd.microsoft.com/arm/webclient/index.html).
+2. Select **Subscribe**.
-2. Sign in with the credential of the user which has been assigned access to application group that contain MSIX app attach.
+3. Sign in with the credential of the user which has been assigned access to application group that contain MSIX app attach.
-3. Double click the **SessionDesktop** icon and sign in with the credential of the user.
+4. Double click the **SessionDesktop** icon and sign in with the credential of the user.
-4. Once you remote in the virtual machine, open start menu, and notice the shortcut of the published app.
+5. Once you remote in the virtual machine, open start menu, and notice the shortcut of the published app.
-5. Close the Remote Desktop session.
+6. Close the Remote Desktop session.

 :::image type="content" source="../media/05-Screenshot-of-Edge-Dev.PNG" alt-text="Screenshot of published MSIX app attach" border="true":::